-But there’s another workaround, and that is to use a separate CPU to handle the processing instead of relying on your computer.
+But there’s another workaround: use a separate CPU to handle the processing instead of relying on your computer.
 See where we're going with this?

 How to use DSP in CONNECT 6

-CONNECT 6 includes three DSP plug-ins to help you get a clean, polished signal while recording.
-These plug-ins live on inputs 1 & 2.
-You can set them yourself, or you can use AUTO SETUP to configure them automatically.
-These plug-ins are powered by the CPU in CONNECT 6, so they will not incur latency in your session.
+CONNECT 6 includes three DSP plugins to help you get a clean, polished signal while recording.
+These plugins live on inputs 1 & 2, and you can set them yourself or use AUTO SETUP to configure them automatically.
+These plugins are powered by the CPU in CONNECT 6, so they will not incur latency in your session.

-Read on to learn the DSP tools at your disposal in CONNECT 6.
+Read on to learn about the DSP tools in CONNECT 6.